sourcegraph/handbook/content/departments/engineering/adding-to-roadmap.md

 - **High**: Large ARR (>$5M ARR) or DAU (> 500 DAUs) impact, in the next 12 months.
 Fit with strategy.
 Well validated.
 Differentiated feature.
 Eg. a project like Batch Changes, Insights, Own, or adding support for a broadly-used codehost.
 - **Medium**: Large ARR (>$1M ARR) or DAU (> 100 DAUs) impact, in the next 12 months.
 Fit with strategy.
 Elements of validation.
 - **Low**: Unknown or unvalidated impact.
 No clear fit with strategy.

-## PR-FAQ tips

-- Try to keep the PR section no longer than 2 pages.
-FAQs can be longer.
-- Try to avoid duplicate proposals or proposals about work already on some team’s roadmap.
-It’s a good idea to quickly survey what’s already on the roadmap before raising a proposal.
-- Here's are two examples of good PR-FAQ: [Job Fair](https://docs.google.com/document/d/1X9j_wkKlCE9xTwRWefZaOE8OCeisQx6p6gzZTe9aQsI/edit#) and [Sourcergaph Own](https://docs.google.com/document/d/1NeokrfnZq7iLzRCIwvzZ9vhD6O3xYCv4trmu24w7m-E/edit#).